 HT-29 Cell Line:

-HT-29 was derived in 1964 from the tumor of a 44-year-old woman with colon adenocarcinoma in 1964.
-HT29 cells are human intestinal epithelial cells which produce the secretory component of Immunoglobulin A (IgA) and carcinoembryonic antigen (CEA).
+According to the Colon Cancer Alliance (CCA), the incidence rates for colon cancer are on the rise in patients younger than age 50, and new treatment regimens are desperately needed.
+The tumorigenic HT-29 colon cancer cell line is an important tool for the synthesis and investigation of novel cancer drugs.
+HT-29 was derived in 1964 from the tumor of a 44-year-old woman with colon adenocarcinoma.
+HT29 cells are human intestinal epithelial cells, which produce the secretory component of Immunoglobulin A (IgA) and carcinoembryonic antigen (CEA).
 The HT-29 line is designated heterotransplantable, forming well-differentiated grade I tumors.
 The structure of HT-29 cells include microvilli, microfilaments, mitochondria, smooth and rough endoplasmic reticulum with free ribosomes, lipid droplets, limited primary lysosomes and many secondary lysosomes.
-The cells express urokinase receptors, but do not have detectable plasminogen activator activity.
+The cells express urokinase receptors but do not have detectable plasminogen activator activity.
 HT-29 cells have been shown to be negative for CD4, but there is expression of galactose ceramide.
-HT-29 cells are used for tumorigenicity studies.
-HT-29 cell line is extensively used as model system to study epithelial differentiation in vitro.
+HT-29 cells are commonly employed for tumorigenicity studies.
+Also, the HT-29 cell line is extensively used as model system to study epithelial differentiation in vitro.
+The HT-29 cell line a suitable host for gastric cancer research as well as for studying human infections related to the stomach.
+Altogen Biosystems offers nanoparticle-based transfection reagent kits that have shown low cytotoxicity for the HT-29 cell line.

 Figure 1. siRNAs targeting Lamin A/C mRNA or non-silencing control siRNA were transfected into HT-29 cells following the recommended protocol.
 At 48 hours post-transfection the cells were analyzed by qRT-PCR for Lamin A/C gene expression levels.
 18S rRNA levels were used to normalize the Lamin A/C data.
 Values are normalized to untreated sample.
 Data are means ± SD (n=4).